 The 2018 CX-5 gets revisions to the 2.5-liter four-cylinder engine that should improve the SUV's already high-for-the-class fuel-economy ratings.
 The engine has been updated with cylinder deactivation, which cuts off fuel to two of the cylinders under light loads.

-The 2018 does not yet have EPA ratings, but the 2017 with front-wheel drive is rated 24/31/27 mpg city/highway/combined, and Mazda estimates the new technology should improve each of those numbers by 1 mpg.
-The engine's horsepower figure remains the same at 187.
+The 2018 does not yet have EPA ratings, but the 2017 CX-5 with front-wheel drive is rated 24/31/27 mpg city/highway/combined, and Mazda estimates the new technology should improve each of those numbers by 1 mpg.
+The engine's 187-hp figure remains the same.

 Also notable for 2018 is the democratization of the CX-5's suite of driver assistance and safety technology to all trim levels.
 Already standard on the Grand Touring models, the full i-ActiveSense tech package now will be standard on the mid-level Touring and will be newly optional, for $625, on the base Sport models.
-The package includes a front collision system with automatic braking, adaptive cruise control, automatic high beams, automatic headlights, rain-sensing wipers and lane keep assist.
+The package includes a front collision system with automatic braking, adaptive cruise control, automatic high beams with auto-dimming capabilities, automatic headlights, rain-sensing wipers and lane keep assist.

 The 2018 Sport model also gets standard blind spot monitoring and rear cross-traffic alert.
 And the cloth-upholstered Sport gets a leather steering wheel and shift knob.
 These features previously were standard only for Touring and Grand Touring.

-Along with the newly standard safety tech, the Touring trim level adds standard 19-inch alloy wheels, leatherette seats and keyless entry.
+Along with the newly standard safety tech, the Touring trim level in the 2018 Mazda CX-5 adds standard 19-inch alloy wheels, leatherette seats and keyless entry.
 The top Grand Touring gets a new two-driver memory for the power driver's seat and a six-way power passenger seat.